-The event is free; please register so we will have an engine for your rocket onsite.
+The event is free; please RSVP so we can make sure we have an engine available for your Scout.

 What to Bring